DanFreed/passprompt/README.md

 * Close the preferences window, and use your shortcut.

 You can configure how the GPGTools work in the System Preferences using the GPG Suite icon.

+You may need to configure a user-agent in your ~/.gnupg/gpg.conf file in order to make the GUI pin entry dialog box to work.
+If you are not getting prompted, try running :

+/usr/local/bin/gpg -d ~/.password-store/<any password file>

+If this prompt you in iTerm for your password with a Curses or other text style prompt, the passprompt script is not going to work for you.
+To fix this you need to edit ~/.gnupg/gpg.conf and add/modify these lines:

+    use-agent
+    agent-program /usr/local/MacGPG2/libexec/pinentry-mac.app/Contents/MacOS/pinentry-mac

+Try the test again to verify you see a GUI dialog.